rankutah/blog/sites/rank-utah/content/pricing.md

 No. Setup is included in your monthly price.

 ### What does “unlimited content updates” include?
 No hard cap.
-Requests typical of a small‑business website are included—submit copy and images via email or the contact form for routine edits, image swaps, and new standard pages/sections.
+Requests typical of a small‑business website are included.
+Make requests via email, text, or phone.
+Send images via email or uploading to your Google Drive folder.
 Blog posts you provide are published as well.

 Included examples:
 - Update text, photos, hours, services, menus, pricing, or FAQs